gfx-rs/wgpu/README.md

 Rust examples can be found at [wgpu/examples](examples).
 You can run the examples on native with `cargo run --bin wgpu-examples <example>`.
 See the [list of examples](examples).

-To run the examples on WebGPU on wasm, run `cargo xtask run-wasm --bin wgpu-examples`.
-Then connect to `http://localhost:8000` in your WebGPU-enabled browser, and you can choose an example to run.
+To run the examples in a browser, run `cargo xtask run-wasm`.

-To run the examples on WebGL on wasm, run `cargo xtask run-wasm --bin wgpu-examples --features webgl`.
-Then connect to `http://localhost:8000` in your WebGL-enabled browser, and you can choose an example to run.
+Then open `http://localhost:8000` in your browser, and you can choose an example to run.
+Naturally, in order to display any of the WebGPU based examples, you need to make sure your browser supports it.

 If you are looking for a wgpu tutorial, look at the following: